harrytyp/manual-coding-helper/README.md

 - Correct toggle does is bugged

 # Planned Features
+- Setting persistence between sessions
 - Merging the json files into one
-- Being able to see and set the categories, category values and category descriptions within the GUI
+- Submenu to edit categories, category values and category descriptions within the GUI
-- selection screen for the column that is to be coded
 - Multi-Label classification support

 # Not Planned Features